pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

     Currently, TiDB Operator automatically sets the labels for the TiDB server corresponding to the `location-labels` in `pd.config`.
 TiDB depends on the `zone` label to support some features of Follower Read.
 TiDB Operator obtains the value of `zone`, `failure-domain.beta.kubernetes.io/zone`, and `topology.kubernetes.io/zone` labels as `zone`.
 TiDB Operator only sets labels of the node where the TiDB server is located and ignores other labels.

-When setting labels for TiKV and TiDB nodes, TiDB Operator supports setting shorter aliases for some labels provided by Kubernetes by default.
+From version v1.4.0, when setting labels for TiKV and TiDB nodes, TiDB Operator supports setting shorter aliases for some labels provided by Kubernetes by default.
 In some scenarios, using aliases of labels can help optimize the scheduling performance of PD.
 When you use TiDB Operator to set aliases for the `location-labels` of PD, if there are no corresponding labels for a node, then TiDB Operator uses the original labels automatically.

 Currently, TiDB Operator supports the following label aliases: